vtex-apps/io-documentation/docs/en/Recipes/store-management/go-live.md

 ### Step 4 - Setting up DNS pointing

 Within five days of the confirmation of [internal DNS pointing](#step-3---requesting-internal-dns-pointing) you must set up regular DNS pointing.
 Otherwise, your internal pointing will be automatically excluded and you will need to request it again, as described above.

+Unlike the previous step, regular DNS pointing must be set up by you and guarantees that your domain points to VTEX so that the platform can deliver your storefront to shoppers.

 To do this, follow the instructions in [Setting up DNS pointing to VTEX](https://help.vtex.com/en/tutorial/configuring-dns-pointing-to-vtex--tutorials_4280).